chloehuang123/Udemy-data-structure-and-algorithms-Andrei/README.md

 | Ordered | More memory |
 | Flexible size | |

-PRO
-- Loose structure that gives us the ability to add/delete something in the middle of the list by resetting a few pointers (rather than every index in arrays)
-- Fast insertion
-- Fast deletion
-- Ordered
-- Flexible Size

-CON
-- Nodes are scattered in computer memory (VS arrays are sequential) --> traversing/iterating through linked lists is slower (even though they're both O(n))
-- Slow lookup
-- More memory

 | | Singly Linked List | Double Linked List |
 | ----------- | ----------- | ----------- |
 | PRO | Simpler, less memory | Iterated/traversed from front to back and back to front, fast deletion of previous node without iteration from the head |
 | CON | Can't be iterated/traversed from back to front | More complex, more memory/storage (space complexity), more operations to perform because of the previous pointer (time complexity) |
 | WHEN TO USE | Conserve memory, want fast insertion & deletion | No limitation on memory, want good operation for searching elements (ex. search backwards) |

-- Singly Linked List:
-PRO: simpler, lesser memory,
-CON: can't be iterated/travesed from back to front WHEN TO USE: Conserve memory, want fast insertion and deletion
-- Doubly Linked List:
-PRO: Iterated/traversed from front to back and back to front, fast deletion of previous node without iteration from the head
-CON: more complex, more memory/storage (space complexity), more operations to perform because of the previous pointer(time complexity)
-- WHEN TO USE: No limitation on memory, want good oepration for searching elements (ex. search backwards)

 #### Big O: